How To Homeschool UK (Relax- It’s Easier Than It Sounds!)

 How To Assess Your Homeschooled Child

 This is easy- don’t!
+At least not in the traditional sense of tests and grades.
 There are three things that you should be looking for in a homeschooled child.
 These are: are they happy, are they healthy, are they developing?

 If the answer to these is yes, you are golden.
 Children learn and develop vastly different concepts, skills and abilities at different times- standardised testing for schoolchildren is a terrible idea, hence the tidal wave of mental health problems that has risen in schoolchildren since testing has increased.
 Don’t bring the worst bits of formal education into your homeschool; one of the best bits of homeschooling is that your child can be themselves and learn and thrive without the pressure of unnecessary tests.

-If you think that it is better for your child to learn vaguely the same things as their school peers- for example if you are planning to homeschool for a certain length of time and then your child will return to school- you can use the National Curriculum Handbook for Primary Teachers and the framework for Secondary teachers here.
+If you think that it is better for your child to learn vaguely the same things as their school peers- for example if you are planning to homeschool for a certain length of time and then your child will return to school- you can choose from these curriculums or use the National Curriculum Handbook for Primary Teachers and the framework for Secondary teachers here.

 Getting Support While Homeschooling